Our Indispensable Team

 I ended up leaving that position and was lucky enough to come across the opportunity to work here at DiMatteo Group.
 Working at a family-owned business has been an incredible experience.
 What I enjoy most about my role is the ability to help people.
 Retirement planning can be confusing and stressful when trying to tackle it independently.
 There are many rules to follow when it comes to your plan, and those rules are constantly changing.
 Being there to help you navigate these obstacles and feel more secure about your retirement is the most important aspect of my work.

 In my free time, I enjoy playing with my golden retriever Elsa, hiking, and maintaining/upgrading my aquarium at home.
 I have always loved dogs, and Elsa is my second golden retriever.
-She is still just a puppy, so she has a lot of energy to keep me busy.
+She is still has the energy of a puppy, which certianly keeps me busy.
 Living in Connecticut for so long has also given me an excellent opportunity to try out many of the different hiking trails in the state, with the main place I hike being Sleeping Giant in Hamden.